Satdarov-Dmitirj/Satdarov-Dmitirj/README.md

 # • Hi!
-I’m Dmitriy 👋
+I'm Dmitriy 👋
-A junior developer with big ambitions and an unshakable coffee addiction ☕

-I love tackling complex problems, diving into code like it’s a construction set, and creating new things.
+A junior developer with big ambitions and an unshakable coffee addiction ☕ I love tackling complex problems, diving into code like it's a construction set, and creating new things.

-If you want to talk tech, share tips, or just chat over a cup of coffee — I’m always open to conversation.
+If you want to talk tech, share tips, or just chat over a cup of coffee — I'm always open to conversation.

 [Telegram](https://t.me/sataki_ru) | [Discord](https://discord.gg/M5Qj7mNe4P) | [VK](https://vk.ru/id799241744)